0xSilkRoad/web3-social-media/README.md

 ### Attestations
 - [POAP](https://poap.xyz/) - This Proof of Attendance Protocol provides bookmarks for every important moment that you might want in your social media dApp.

+## Lens Protocol Tools
+- [Private AI](https://github.com/sicongzhao/LFGrow-ML) - uses AI models run in browser, with 2 modes, detects and prevent malicious information to display to users and curated with recommendation model information based on users' preference.